TeunSpithoven/NinjaGame-backend/README.md

 ## NinjaGame-Backend
-This is the back-end web server for my school project
+This is the back-end web server for my school project.

 ### Dev setup
 ##### clone this repo